gogocat/Smart-img/README.md

 Chrome 34~37 already offer **basic support** of srcset.
 It seems only reads density definition.

-To see if MutationObserver works, just run the example and click to add new image button.
+To see if MutationObserver works, just run the example and click the add new image button.

 Tested
 ------